 "If man ever flies, it will not be within our lifetime, not within a thousand years." - Wilbur Wright to his brother Orville Day 772 - July 10, 1901 Wilbur and Orville return to Kitty Hawk with a larger glider, hoping the increased wing area will produce more lift.
-But again their glider falls short of expectations.
-The Wrights begin to suspect the information that aeronautical scientists have developed to design aircraft - particularly the lift tables - are incorrect.
+But again their glider fell short of expectations.
+The Wrights began to suspect that the information aeronautical scientists had developed to design aircraft particularly the lift tables - were incorrect.
 Day 797 - August 4, 1901 Octave Chanute visits the Wright brothers at Kitty Hawk and watches them fly.
 Although the Wrights themselves are disappointed with the performance of their new glider, Chanute is enthralled.
 He is also impressed with the nature and number of their aeronautical experiments.
 Day 842 - September 18, 1901 The Wrights arrive back in Dayton feeling like failures and uncertain whether to continue when Chanute invites Wilbur to present a scientific paper to the Western Society of Engineers.
-His presentation, "Some Aerial Experiments," arouses much interest particularly when Wilbur challenges the accuracy of the lift tables that other scientists have accepted as gospel.
+His presentation, "Some Aerial Experiments," arouses much interest particularly when Wilbur challenges the accuracy of the lift tables that other scientists had accepted as gospel.
 Days 854 through 946 -October to December, 1901 Having questioned traditional aeronautical wisdom, Orville and Wilbur set out to find the truth.
 They build a wind tunnel and test 200 wing shapes for lift and drag.
 In the process, they identify the errors in the accepted information and establish a body of accurate lift data with which to design aircraft.
-Copyright © 2015 Bookworks, Inc.
+Copyright © 2012 Bookworks, Inc.